Alcoholic drinks consist mainly of flavoured water and ethyl alcohol (ethanol). They are made by the fermentation of fruits, vegetables or grains.

 - For a pint of 5% strength lager there is just over 54p of duty

 - For a litre of 12% still wine there is just over £2.97 of duty

 - For a 1 litre bottle of 40% ABV vodka there is £11.50 duty

 During the 1990s new alcoholic drinks seemed to be being targeted at young people.
 These included strong lagers and ciders and ‘alcopops’, high alcohol content drinks which do not taste of alcohol, such as lemonades.
 As well as possibly leading to more young people drinking at a younger age this may result in increased drunkeness, with more alcohol being consumed in a short space of time.

 From 2010 to the present date there has been a resurgence in gin, with many flavoured varieties achieving popularity.
 The craft beer movement has also seen beer sales rise.
-Pubs continue to close down however, with CAMRA (Campaign for Real Ale) suggesting that 27 are closed in the UK every week.
+However, 21 pubs have been closed everyday during the COVID-19 pandemic.

 The manufacture, sale, distribution and purchase of alcohol is mainly controlled by the 1964 Licensing Act.

 There are different licences governing the sale of alcohol.
-Full ‘on licenses’ are granted to pubs and clubs and mean alcohol can be drunk on the premises.
-‘Off licenses’ are granted to off- licenses, shops and supermarkets where alcohol cannot be consumed on the premises.
-‘Restaurant licenses’ permit the sale of alcohol and consumption on the premises if accompanied by a meal.
+Full ‘on licences’ are granted to pubs and clubs and mean alcohol can be drunk on the premises.
+‘Off licences’ are granted to off- licences, shops and supermarkets where alcohol cannot be consumed on the premises.
+‘Restaurant licences’ permit the sale of alcohol and consumption on the premises if accompanied by a meal.
 Licensing laws also restrict the times at which alcohol can be sold and consumed.